Become a student member today for free and be part of the RACGP community

 The nature of competency-based education means that the outcomes and criteria outlined in the curriculum are broad

-This revision is a competency based one where the knowledge and skills required for each stage of general practice training is measured against the core skills a GP must have
+This version is a competency based one where the knowledge and skills required for each stage of general practice training is measured against the core skills a GP must have